pietrocagnasso/fedgloss/README.md

 ```

 ### Paper Experiments
-In the `/paper_experiments` directory, you will find scripts to run all the CNN experiments from the paper.
+In the `/paper_experiments` directory, you can find scripts to run all the CNN experiments from the paper.
 Be sure to activate the appropriate Python environment before executing any of these scripts.

 ## Bibtex citation
 ```text